inductiveautomation/ignition-module-tools/gradle-module-plugin/README.md

    | keystorePassword  | gradlew signModule --keystorePassword=mysecret  | ignition.signing.keystoreFile=mysecret  |

 4. When depending on artifacts (dependencies) from the Ignition SDK, they should be specified as `compileOnly` dependencies as they will be provided by the Ignition platform at runtime.
-Dependencies that are applied with either the `modlApi` or `modlImplementation` _Configuration_ in any subproject of your module will be collected and included in the final modl file.
-Test and Compile-time dependencies should be specified in accordance with the best practices described in Gradle's `java-library` [plugin documentation](https://docs.gradle.org/current/userguide/java_library_plugin.html).
+Dependencies that are applied with the `modlDependency` _Configuration_ in any subproject of your module will be collected and included in the final modl file.
+Transitive dependencies of `modlDependency` artifacts will also be included, unless specifically excluded using the traditional gradle dependency exclusions.
+We suggest reviewing the contents of your modl file to ensure no 'test only' or 'ignition platform' dependencies are included in your module.
+Gradle's built-in _dependencies_ task can be used to help identify how/why any undesired dependencies are being included (or desired ones missed) in your projects.
+Test and Compile-time dependencies should be specified in accordance with the best practices described in Gradle's `java` [plugin documentation](https://docs.gradle.org/current/userguide/java_plugin.html#java_plugin).
+The `java-library` plugin may also be used, but the modl plugin does not result in any additional/altered behavior.

-Choosing which [Configuration](https://docs.gradle.org/current/userguide/declaring_dependencies.html) to apply may have important but subtle impacts on your module, as well as your development environment.
-Also keep in mind the effect of _project_ dependency configurations.

 > Maven Users: If you're familiar with Maven's dependency scopes, you might initially find Gradle's handling of dependencies to be unnecessarily convoluted.
 This is a product of Gradle's powerful (but more complex) dependency management.
 We suggest reading the gradle docs on [Working With Dependencies](https://docs.gradle.org/current/userguide/core_dependency_management.html), followed by reading the [Java Library Plugin](https://docs.gradle.org/current/userguide/java_library_plugin.html#sec:java_library_separation) documentation.

-However, all other implications apply as documented by the Gradle java-library plugin (e.g. - publishing, artifact uploading, transitive dependency handling, etc).
-Test-only dependencies should not be marked with these `modl` configurations.

 ### `ignitionModule` DSL Properties